top of page

 Tip: Consider visiting during the shoulder seasons (spring and fall) for better value accommodation rates and fewer crowds.

-Oaxaca City:
+Where To Stay In Oaxaca City:

+Oaxaca City is a cultural hub known for its colonial architecture, indigenous heritage, and culinary delights.
 Stay in the historic center to explore landmarks like the Santo Domingo Church and the vibrant Zocalo.

 • Budget: Hostal Don Nino offers affordable accommodations with a central location and a relaxed atmosphere, perfect for budget-conscious travelers.